Michael Ohana: Club career

 Ohana was born in Jerusalem and began playing football at the age of 11 in the local team Hapoel Jerusalem.
 He also played in the youth teams of Beitar Jerusalem and Maccabi Tel Aviv, before moving to F.C.
 Ashdod youth team at the age of 16.
+He attended high school at the Hebrew University Secondary School.

 FC Ashdod

 On August 7, 2012, Ohana made his debut in the first team of F.C.
 Ashdod, when he entered as a substitute in the 4–0 loss to Hapoel Ramat Gan in the Toto Cup.
 Four months later, in December, Ohana made his debut in Ligat Ha'Al, when he came in as a substitute in the 2–1 loss to Bnei Sakhnin.
 Until the end of the season, Ohana played 4 more times in the first team.
 In the following season he played five times in the first team, while continuing to play in the youth team of the club.

 In 2014–15 season, Ohana became a key player in the first team of FC Ashdod, under Nir Klinger.
 Ohana scored two goals this season in 31 games, but his team was relegated to Liga Leumit at the end of the season.
 One season later, in 2015–16, Ohana again scored two goals, and helped the team to reach a promotion to Ligat Ha'Al, after only one season in Liga Leumit.